ifm/libo3d3xx/modules/examples/README.md

 * [ex-framegrabber_recycling](ex-framegrabber_recycling.cpp) Shows how to make
   your framegrabbing robust to the camera "disappearing" (e.g., due to power cycling, lost network, etc.).

+* [ex-exposure_times](ex-exposure_times.cpp) Shows how to change imager exposure times on the fly while streaming in pixel data and validating the setting of the exposure times registered to the frame data.